- Individual Training

 - Who We Are

-The first and second editions of The Product Manager’s Desk Reference has been a faithful companion to tens of thousands of product managers around the world.
-I’m refreshing the book for a 3rd edition that will be released in about a year.
-In that new edition, I’m introducing an update to the Product Management Life Cycle Model.
+The first and second editions of The Product Manager’s Desk Reference have been a faithful companion to tens of thousands of product managers around the world.
+I’ve refreshed the book and introduced a 3rd edition that is updated, and better than ever.
+(Buy Now) In that new edition, I introduced an update to the Product Management Life Cycle Model.
 The Product Management Life Cycle Model has evolved over two decades and is based on a vast array of research done by my firm, Sequent Learning Networks where our benchmarks associate best practices with verified business outcomes.

 The Product Management Life Cycle Model has achieved global recognition as a true representation of a product’s business from beginning-to-end.
 It provides a holistic view of what’s involved in the business management of a product.